rafaelmcam/gr-ITpp/README.md

 Some problem with PYTHONPATH? import ITpp_swig as ITpp?
 Check: https://wiki.gnuradio.org/index.php/ModuleNotFoundError
-After variable export .py script works from terminal.
-Flow graph don't work from companion.
+Variable export to .profile also (to work in companion shell).